 For example, the former head of NHS England’s Commissioning Policy has described the timescale for drawing up STPs as ‘ridiculous’, ‘kind of mad’ and ‘shameful’: she suggested that hastily drawn up plans were likely to be about ‘blue sky thinking’ rather than reality and allowed no time for genuine patient involvement.

 STPs have been described as “a marriage of two debts (health and social care)” and that “to respond to a funding crisis by reorganisation is at best foolhardy, at worst grossly negligent”.
-In addition, there are fears that STPs will bring about the demise of CCGs and general practice (http://www.pulsetoday.co.uk/views/blogs/stps-could-spell-the-end-of-general-practice/20033847.blog).
+In addition, there are fears that STPs will bring about the demise of Clinical Commissioning Groups (CCGs) and general practice (http://www.pulsetoday.co.uk/views/blogs/stps-could-spell-the-end-of-general-practice/20033847.blog).

 A study of 200 NHS Finance Directors found that 84% feared that the aims of STPs would not be deliverable and that the quality of services will decline.

 A King’s Fund report based on interviews with senior NHS and local government leaders found, among other concerns about STPs, that the focus so far has been on planning, with footprint leaders fearing that they will not have the skills to implement the plans in practice.
-They were also concerned that plans have not been ‘stress-tested’ to see if the assumptions on which they’re based are sound and that plans have been developed from the top down, despite the rhetoric about local ownership.
+They were also concerned that plans have not been ‘stress-tested’ to see if the assumptions on which they’re based are sound.
+In addition, plans have been developed from the top down, despite the rhetoric about local ownership.
 Guidance from NHS England was said to be inconsistent, ambiguous and arrived late, if at all.
-Because deadlines for plans have been tight, those interviewed said that it’s been difficult to get meaningful involvement from patients and the public, local authorities, clinicians and other frontline staff.
+Because deadlines for plans were tight, those interviewed said that it had been difficult to get meaningful involvement from patients and the public, local authorities, clinicians and other frontline staff.
 And it’s not clear who in future can be held accountable for how services are delivered, given new, collective or cross-boundary ways of working.

 The Chief Executive of the NHS Confederation – the membership body for organisations that commission and provide NHS services – has claimed that while STPs are being called for at a time when funding is tight, they are not about cuts: rather, they are about “modernising services to match people’s changing needs”.
 However, others see that ‘transformation’ is about saving £22 billion by 2020 and that this will inevitably lead to hospital closures and cuts to local services.
-In addition, transformation could drain irreplaceable assets from local Trusts (‘surplus’ NHS land and buildings are having to be sold off in the name of ‘efficiency savings’).
+In addition, transformation could drain irreplaceable assets from local Trusts (‘surplus’ NHS land and buildings are having to be sold off in the name of ‘efficiency savings’, with money from sales going to the Treasury).

 He also raised concerned that balancing the books is taking priority over patient care and the development of policies based on evidence.
 In a more recent statement, he adds that the STPs have been drawn up without proper consultation and are dependent on the ‘footprints’ securing up front capital that is not available.
 In addition, the plans are unravelling and the government appears to have nothing to put in their place.